 Immerse yourself in the sights and sounds of bustling Cairo, and encounter world-renowned treasures at the Egyptian Museum.
 Check out our amazing Egypt luxury tour packages and book now with Your Egypt Tours.

-Explore the site of Dahshur necropolis, which harbors some of Egypt’s oldest and most well preserved pyramids.
-Dahshur’s Bent Pyramid is said to be a first attempt at the flat-sided pyramid—at the time a formidable architectural feat—while the nearby Red Pyramid represents the world’s first truly flat-sided structure.
-Continue to the 5,000-year old ruins of Memphis, a capital of ancient Egypt, and stroll through the cemetery of Saqqara, where you’ll come across Djoser’s step pyramid—one of the oldest known stone-cut buildings in history.
+Explore the site of Dahshur necropolis, which harbors some of Egypt&rsquo's oldest and most well-preserved pyramids.
+Dahshur&rsquo's Bent Pyramid is said to be a first attempt at the flat-sided pyramid— at the time a formidable architectural feat— while the nearby Red Pyramid represents the world’s first truly flat-sided structure.
+Continue to the 5,000-year-old ruins of Memphis, a capital of ancient Egypt, and stroll through the cemetery of Saqqara, where you’ ll come across Djoser&rsquo's step pyramid— one of the oldest known stone-cut buildings in history.

 This morning, venture to the 12th-century Citadel of Saladin, a hilltop fortress commissioned by sultan Saladin, and step inside the Mosque of Muhammad Ali, a multi-domed sanctuary built in the Ottoman style.
 Delve into the winding streets of Coptic Cairo, where Christianity flourished until the Islamic era.
-Visit the Coptic Museum; the nearby Hanging Church—one of the city is oldest and most iconic Coptic churches; and the Ben Ezra Synagogue.
+Visit the Coptic Museum; the nearby Hanging Church— one of the city's oldest and most iconic Coptic churches; and the Ben Ezra Synagogue.
 Following lunch, immerse yourself in the labyrinthine alleys of Khan el-Khalili, an enchanting souk tucked away in the heart of the old city.

-Today, venture to the famed Valley of the Kings, where the pharaohs of Egypt’s New Kingdom chose to build elaborate underground tombs instead of the pyramids typical of the Old Kingdom.
-Descend into the tomb of Tutankhamun—discovered in 1922 by British archaeologist Howard Carter—and see the remains of the boy-king.
-Admire the vivid wall paintings and hieroglyphics of the neighboring tomb of Seti I; then make your way to the beautiful Temple of Hatshepsut, one of Egypt’s first female pharaohs.
-Round off your time in Luxor with a visit to the Colossi of Memnon—two 60-foot-tall stone statues of the pharaoh Amenhotep III, which have guarded the king’s necropolis since 1350 B.C.
+Today, venture to the famed Valley of the Kings, where the pharaohs of Egypt&rsquo's the New Kingdom chose to build elaborate underground tombs instead of the pyramids typical of the Old Kingdom.
+Descend into the tomb of Tutankhamun— discovered in 1922 by British archaeologist Howard Carter— and see the remains of the boy-king.
+Admire the vivid wall paintings and hieroglyphics of the neighboring tomb of Seti I; then make your way to the beautiful Temple of Hatshepsut, one of Egypt&rsquo's first female pharaohs.
+Round off your time in Luxor with a visit to the Colossi of Memnon— two 60-foot-tall stone statues of the pharaoh Amenhotep III, which have guarded the king’s necropolis since 1350 B.C.
 Later, visit the Luxor Museum, located on the banks of the Nile.
 Board your vessel to begin your cruise down the river this evening.

 Cruise amid lush sugarcane fields, sleepy rural villages, and oases of date palms as your boat glides up the Nile to the Temple of Kom Ombo.
-Dating to Egypt’s Graeco-Roman period, this unusual structure harbors two sanctuaries—one dedicated to falcon-headed Horus, god of the sky; and the other to Sobek, the crocodile-headed god of the Nile.
-Crocodiles were once kept captive at Sobek’s temple, and many mummified specimens can be seen at the Kom Ombo Crocodile Museum.
+Dating to Egypt&rsquo's Graeco-Roman period, this unusual structure harbors two sanctuaries— one dedicated to falcon-headed Horus, god of the sky; and the other to Sobek, the crocodile-headed god of the Nile.
+Crocodiles were once kept captive at Sobek&rsquo's temple, and many mummified specimens can be seen at the Kom Ombo Crocodile Museum.
 Later, enjoy an epic Nile sunset from the deck of your boat as you continue south towards Aswan.

 Disembark our riverboat and fly to Abu Simbel in southern Egypt this morning, where your local guide will join you.
-Head out for a tour of this awe-inspiring ancient site, among Ramses II’s most impressive building achievements.
-Four nearly 70-foot-tall statues of the pharaoh grace the entrance to the main temple, carved out of a dramatic sandstone cliff.
-During the Abu Simbel Sun Festival—celebrated twice a year, in February and October—the rays of the sun cast a golden light on the inner chamber, illuminating the seated statues of Ramses and two sun gods.
-Like the temple at Philae, the Abu Simbel temples were also dismantled and rebuilt at a higher elevation to make way for the Aswan High Dam—a feat of engineering to rival Abu Simbel’s original construction.
+Head out for a tour of this awe-inspiring ancient site, among Ramses II&rsquo's most impressive building achievements.
+Four nearly 70-foot-tall statues of the pharaoh grace the entrance to the main temple carved out of a dramatic sandstone cliff.
+During the Abu Simbel Sun Festival— celebrated twice a year, in February and October— the rays of the sun cast a golden light on the inner chamber, illuminating the seated statues of Ramses and two sun gods.
+Like the temple at Philae, the Abu Simbel temples were also dismantled and rebuilt at a higher elevation to make way for the Aswan High Dam— a feat of engineering to rival Abu Simbel&rsquo's original construction.
 After lunch, catch a flight back to Cairo and relax at your hotel.

 Following breakfast, transfer to the airport to connect to your flight home